Welcome to Dravida dasa's Padma Productions!

 are the famous Govindam Prayers from the Brahma-samhita, the

-glorification of Sri Krsna that Lord Brahma sang when the Lord revealed
+glorification of Sri Krsna that Lord Brahma sang

 Himself to Brahma at the dawn of the universe.
 The Krsna-karnamrta,

-by Bilvamangala Thakura, was one of Lord Caitanya's favorite works.
+was one of Lord Caitanya's favorite works.

-He would often listen to his secretary, Svarupa Damodara Gosvami, chant
+He would often listen to his secretary, Svarupa Damodara Gosvami,

-in Vaishnava annals; it is recognized as a classic of Vaisnava literature.
+in Vaishnava annals; it is recognized as a classic of Vaisnava

-them with all the devotees there, who greatly relished them.
+devotees there, who greatly relished them.

-Dravida dasa.
+are by Dravida dasa.

 60-min.

-cassette: $5.00
+audiocassette: $5.00

-2. The Gopis Enchanted
+2. The Gopis

-by Krsna's Flute Click here to listen to audio
+Enchanted by Krsna's Flute listen to audio

 clip